What Makes a Tree Protected and How Do I Find Out

 What exactly is a tree that is protected?

-A protected tree has been subjected to certain legal restrictions and it is unlawful to do works on a tree without the required permissions.
+A protected tree is one that has been subjected to certain legal controls It is illegal to works on a tree without having the appropriate permissions.
 There are two types of protection a tree could be protected by - preservation and protection orders that are statutory.

 Statutory protection

-Under statutory protection trees are protected by the law, and they are in the hands of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities in order to protect trees with a significant public value and to ensure that they do not get destroyed or damaged.
+As a matter of statutory protection, trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities in order to protect trees of significant public value and ensure they are not destroyed or damaged.

 Preservation orders

-Preservation orders are like TPOs in that they are issued from the Secretary of State responsible for Environment.
-Preservation orders for trees are considered to have an exceptional value and are protected from all work, which includes the felling.
+Preservation orders are like TPOs in that they are issued through the secretary of state for the Environment.
+Preservation orders for trees are considered to have an exceptional worth and are therefore protected from any kind of work, including cutting down.

 TPO search

-To find an TPO to locate one, contact your local Tree and Woodland Officer from your local authority.
+To search for a TPO, you can contact your local Tree and Woodland officer of the local authority.
 They will be able to tell you if the tree is protected.
-They will also be able to advise you on the next steps to take if the tree is protected.
+They’ll also be able to advise you about the next steps to do if your tree is protected.

 Preservation order search

-In order to search for a preservation order you must contact Secretary of State, Department of the Environment.
-They will be able to inform you whether the tree is protected and give you the necessary information and guidance.
+If you are looking for a preservation permit, you must contact Secretary of State, Department of the Environment.
+They will determine whether the tree is in the protected zone and provide you with the required information and guidelines.

 FAQs:

-If you do work on a tree that is protected without the proper authorizations, you could be subject to massive fines or even prison.
+If you do work on a tree that is protected without obtaining the necessary permissions, you could face substantial fines and even imprisonment.

-You can appeal an appeal of a TPO or preservation order if you feel it is unjustified.
-However, you will need to provide evidence to support your claim and explain your argument as to why you believe that the TPO or preservation order isn’t necessary.
+Yes, you are able to appeal to a TPO or preservation decision if you feel that it is not justified.
+However, you will need to provide evidence to support your claim and explain why it is not necessary to appeal the TPO or the preservation decision isn’t necessary.

 Can I take down a protected tree?